ilrWebServices/ilr/README.md

 ## Configuration import and export

-As with many Drupal 8 sites, configuration is managed in version control by exporting it to the filesystem.
+As with many Drupal 8+ sites, configuration is managed in version control by exporting it to the filesystem.
 This project is configured, via `$settings['config_sync_directory']` in `settings.php`, to store configuration in the `./config/sync/` directory.

 During development, configuration is exported via `drush cex`.
 For example, if a new content type were created on a local development site, the node type and field config would be exported, and the new config yml files would be committed to git.

 During deployment, modified configuration is synchronized via a script that runs `drush cim` on the production site.
 In general, this means that any configuration added or modified on production will be reverted or removed during deployment.
-For example, if a new content type were added on production, it would be remove during deployment.
+For example, if a new content type were added on production, it would be removed during deployment.

 ### Ignored configuration